This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Property (Digital Assets etc.) Bill undergoes further scrutiny in the Lords

-Members of the House of Lords begin their further examination of the Property (Digital Assets etc.) Bill, in report stage on Wednesday 30 April.
+Members of the House of Lords concluded their further examination of the Property (Digital Assets etc.) Bill, in report stage on Wednesday 30 April.

 The Property (Digital Assets etc.) Bill aims to establish that things can be property, even if they do not meet the traditional definitions of property established in case law.
 The bill is designed to clarify that assets such as crypto-tokens, crypto-currency and non-fungible tokens could be capable of attracting property rights.
 However, it does not establish that any particular category of thing is property.